syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Getting-Started.md

 {% endhighlight %}

-The above code will generate a simple PivotGrid with "Customer Geography" field in column, "Fiscal" field in row, and "Internet Sales Amount" field in Value section.
+The above code will generate a simple pivot grid with "Customer Geography" field in column, "Fiscal" field in row, and "Internet Sales Amount" field in the value section.

 ![](Getting-Started_images/OlapClientside.png)